AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 2. Build the learning part

-    Build a machine learning model that can predict inputs to pseudo labels.
+    Build a base machine learning model that can predict inputs to pseudo labels.
-    Then, use ``ABLModel`` to encapsulate the model.
+    Then, use ``ABLModel`` to encapsulate the base model.

 3. Build the reasoning part